vk-kon/Notes-DSA-Pepcoding/README.md

 ---

+## 📝 Template for Notes

+To maintain consistency and clarity while taking notes, refer to the [Template for Notes](Template%20for%20Notes.md).
+Use this template as a guide to structure your understanding of each topic.

+---

 ## 🟦 L1 Topics (Foundational Concepts)

 The **L1** topics focus on building a strong foundation in data structures and algorithms. 🚀